LaughingGo/Bi-directionally-Chinese-English-Translation-Demo/README.md

 # Translate-EN-ZH
 This repo concisely demonstrates how to integrate a translation tool based on the [transformers](https://github.com/huggingface/transformershttps://github.com/huggingface/transformers "https://github.com/huggingface/transformers").
-Here I'll take Chinese and English as examples.
+Here I'll take Chinese and English for examples.

 ## Two steps you just need to do
 * To modify the *model_name* according to your need.
 In my demo, the *model_name* are 'Helsinki-NLP/opus-mt-zh-en' and 'Helsinki-NLP/opus-mt-en-zh' respectively.
-While you could download the corresponding pretrained model from [Here](https://mirrors.tuna.tsinghua.edu.cn/hugging-face-models/Helsinki-NLP/) by offline.
+While you could download the corresponding pretrained model from [Here](https://mirrors.tuna.tsinghua.edu.cn/hugging-face-models/Helsinki-NLP/ "https://mirrors.tuna.tsinghua.edu.cn/hugging-face-models/Helsinki-NLP/") by offline.
 * Just run the [./demo.py]!